The Headphone Masterpiece: Marketing and sales

 Chesnutt shopped the album around to record companies, but they mistook it for a demo and rejected it.
 They encouraged him to reproduce it smoothly, rearrange the drums, and rerecord his vocals.
 He said in an interview for Vibe at the time, "I refuse to re-record it – that defeats the purpose.
 What about the experience I had in my bedroom?
 To go back to the studio, I'd be chasing something.
 If you're listening to it and you love it, then it's already done what it's supposed to do."
 In September 2002, Chesnutt made the album available through his website, and released it on September 24 on his own label Ready, Set, Go!
+A music video was released for the track "Look Good in Leather", receiving moderate airplay on MTV.

 Chesnutt performed at clubs in Los Angeles in the album's promotion.
 He subsequently toured with Macy Gray, Erykah Badu, and The Roots, who covered his song "The Seed" on their 2002 album Phrenology.
 The band released a music video for the song featuring Chesnutt, which received airplay on MTV.
 Consequently, The Headphone Masterpiece entered the Billboard 200 at number 128 with sales of 8,000 copies.
 By March 30, 2003, it had sold 25,000 copies, according to Nielsen SoundScan.
 It spent one week on the Billboard 200.